sagemath/sagewiki_to_gh-2022-10-10/sd2-coffeeshops.md

 == Coffee Shops On Campus ==
 (Both of these are about 1 minute from the communications building)
- * There is a Tully's in the HUB.
-No ambience, but the whole building has UW wifi
+ * There is a Tully's in the HUB (a 1-minute walk from the communications and math buildings).
+No ambience, but the whole building has UW wifi.
  * In the basement of the Art Building there is a coffee shop (Parnassus).
 No wifi but nice environment. http://www.washington.edu/home/maps/northcentral.html?art
 == Coffee Off Campus ==
 (All of these are about 10 minutes walking from the communications building except the University Zoka)